 Survivorship: When purchasing a savings bond, the bondholder can name a survivor who will have the ability to cash in the bond or have the bond reissued once the bondholder passes away.
-When no survivor is named, or when the survivor predeceases the bondholder, the bond will generally become part of the deceased bondholder’s estate.
+When no survivor is named, or when the survivor passes away before the bondholder, the bond will generally become part of the deceased bondholder’s estate.

 Once you have decided to buy a savings bond, there are two types to choose from: Series EE and Series I.

-Series EE Savings Bonds: Sold only electronically through treasurydirect.gov, Series EE bonds have a fixed rate of return.
+- Series EE Savings Bonds: Sold only electronically through treasurydirect.gov, Series EE bonds have a fixed rate of return.
 If not redeemed until year 20, bondholders will receive twice the purchase price of the bond.
-“The only reason to consider this bond is the guarantee that it will double in value in 20 years,” said Tumin.
-“Regardless of what the fixed rate is, if you hold it for at least 20 years you’re guaranteed to double your principal.”

 Where can you buy savings bonds?

 Depending on the bond you want, there may be a few places you can buy savings bonds, such as on treasurydirect.gov, at your bank and through your tax return.
-“Savings bonds are not traded, there is no secondary market,” said Tumin.
-“You can’t go to your broker to get them.”
+However, savings bonds are not traded and there is no secondary market for them.

-Series EE bonds are only sold electronically (paper EE bonds are no longer distributed), and they can only be bought online.
+How to buy Series EE bonds: These bonds are only sold electronically (paper EE bonds are no longer distributed), and they can only be bought online.
 Purchasers can buy up to $10,000 in EE bonds each year.

-Series I bonds can be purchased in paper or electronically.
-In addition to buying them online, they may be bought at some banks and taxpayers can choose to have their tax refund used to purchase them by using IRS Form 8888.
+How to buy Series I bonds: These bonds can be purchased in paper or electronically.
+In addition to buying them online, they may be bought at some banks, and taxpayers can choose to have their tax refund used to purchase them by using IRS Form 8888.
 You can buy up to $10,000 electronic I bonds per Social Security number per year and up to $5,000 in paper bonds through a tax refund.

 How do you cash in savings bonds?